Francesco Alidosi: Cardinal-priest

 Though many cardinals opposed the promotion, in 1505 Alidosi was created cardinal-priest of Santi Nereo e Achilleo, opting for the title of S. Cecilia on 11 August 1506.
-He served as intermediary between Michelangelo Buonarroti and Pope Julius II and, in 1506, signed on behalf of the pope the contract for the ceiling frescoes of the Sistine Chapel, later doing the same for the statue of the Pope in Bologna.
+He served as an intermediary between Michelangelo Buonarroti and Pope Julius II and, in 1506, signed on behalf of the pope the contract for the Sistine Chapel ceiling frescoe, later doing the same for the proposed statue of the Pope in Bologna.
 He also served as Cardinal protector of England within the college.
 He was a protector of Desiderius Erasmus and patron of the arts.

 Julius II placed great confidence in him, finding him to be an energetic and shrewd collaborator in his political plans.
-On 22 September 1508 the cardinal went to Viterbo to visit the Pope, who gave the legation in Bologna to Cardinal Ippolito d'Este of Ferrara.
+On 22 September 1508, the cardinal went to Viterbo to visit the Pope, who gave the legation in Bologna to Cardinal Ippolito d'Este of Ferrara.
 The following November, the pope recalled Cardinal Alidosi from the legation.

 After taking possession of the legation in Bologna on 27 June 1508, he ordered Alberto Castelli, Innocenzo Ringhieri, Sallustio Guidotti and Bartolomeo Magnani to be strangled.
 They were accused of "having supported a conspiracy to favor the Bentivoglio", and for having worked with the Venetians against the pope.
 More than thirty other persons, supporters of the Bentivoglio, were also executed.
 These actions unleashed a great indignation among the Bolognese.

 Named legate in Romagna and Marche in early 1509, he took possession of Ravenna on 29 May 1509 and left his brother Obizzo as governor.
-He was sent as envoy to the king of France and arrived on 19 June 1509, together with Cardinal François Guillaume de Castelnau-Clermont-Ludève at Mantua.
+He was sent as an envoy to the king of France and arrived on 19 June 1509, together with Cardinal François Guillaume de Castelnau-Clermont-Ludève at Mantua.
 The king of France nominated him as bishop of Cremona without papal approval.
 On 4 January 1510 the cardinal was recalled to Rome in order to answer to Pope Julius II about the complaints of the Bolognese.

 Some theorize the pope recalled Cardinal Alidosi in order to make use of his experience to negotiate peace with Venice.
 An agreement was reached on 24 February 1510.
-After that the Pope was forced to take a more accommodating attitude towards King Louis XII of France, Holy Roman Emperor Maximilian I and the Duke of Ferrara to ensure the independence of the Catholic Church and the freedom of Italy from foreigners.
+After that, the Pope was forced to take a more accommodating attitude towards King Louis XII of France, Holy Roman Emperor Maximilian I and Alfonso I d'Este, Duke of Ferrara to ensure the independence of the Catholic Church and the freedom of Italy from foreigners.